HTML Course | Structure of an HTML Document

 - Paired Tags: These tags come in pairs.
 That is they have both opening(< >) and closing(</ >) tags.

-- Singular Tags: These tags do not required to be closed.
+- Empty Tags: These tags do not require to be closed.

 Below is an example of (<b>) tag in HTML, which tells the browser to bold the text inside it.